 Georgia State Law’s Center for the Comparative Study of Metropolitan Growth will host a book reading, discussion and reception from 4 to 5:30 p.m.
 Thursday, Sept.
 8, in the Knowles Conference Center to celebrate the launch of assistant professor John Travis Marshall’s book, “How Cities Will Save the World: Urban Innovation in the… more »

-Land Use, Environment and Public Health Fundamentals of American Planning Law Date: Monday-Friday, Oct.
-10-14 Location: Georgia State University College of Law, 85 Park Place NE, Atlanta
+Land Use, Environment and Urban Redevelopment Fundamentals of American Planning Law Date: Monday-Friday, Oct.
+30-Nov.
+3 Location: Georgia State University College of Law, 85 Park Place NE, Atlanta

-Learn more about urban planning, land use law, environmental law and public health law in the United States during the weeklong Fundamentals in American Planning Law workshop.
-Through lectures… more »
+Students, scholars and professionals are invited to learn more about urban planning, land use law, environmental law and urban redevelopment in the United States during the weeklong Fundamentals in American… more »

 Georgia State Law’s Center for the Comparative Study of Metropolitan Growth continues to grow the number of Urban Fellows alumni, graduating sixteen students ready to make our cities better places to live and work.